Three Dimensional Z2 Topological Phases enriched by Time-Reversal Symmetry: Introduction

 The classification of 2d SET phases with $Z_2$ topological order has been studied in detail in Ref.~\onlinecite{luset} using the Chern-Simons formalism.
 We will focus on three dimension in this paper.
 The goal of this paper is to classify the 3d $Z_2^T-$enriched $Z_2$ topological phases with bosonic bulk excitations (the cases with fermionic bulk excitations will be briefly discussed in the end), and explore their properties using their bulk field theories.
-In total we obtain four different root phases, based on which all the other phases can be constructed.
+In total we obtain three different root phases, based on which other phases can be constructed.
+Please note that one can construct several ``trivial" SET phases by making a product between the ordinary $Z_2$ topological order and a $Z_2^T$ SPT phase.
+But these phases are not considered as root phases here because they do not introduce new physics beyond the ordinary $Z_2$ topological order and SPT phases.

 Just like SPT phases, SET phases can have nontrivial boundary states.
 The boundary of the root phases constructed in this paper can have an extra $Z_2$ topological order in addition to the bulk $Z_2$ topological order, and the boundary anyons will have nontrivial transformations under both $Z_2^T$ and bulk $Z_2$ gauge symmetry.
-The transformations of the boundary $e$ and $m$ excitations of these four root phases are summarized in the table above, where $\mathcal{T}_{e}$, $\mathcal{T}_{m}$ and $G_g^e$, $G_g^m$ denote the time-reversal and bulk $Z_2$ gauge transformations on $e$ and $m$ boundary anyons respectively.
+The transformations of the boundary $e$ and $m$ excitations of these three root phases are summarized in the table above, where $\mathcal{T}_{e}$, $\mathcal{T}_{m}$ and $G_g^e$, $G_g^m$ denote the time-reversal and {\it bulk} $Z_2$ gauge transformations on $e$ and $m$ boundary anyons respectively.